 The four questions that inquired about course content asked the participant to respond to each question using a scale of 1 to 5.
 A "1" was used to indicate "Yes" in response to the question.
 A "5" was used to indicate "No." Values of "2," "3," and "4" were used to indicate a response somewhere between "Yes" and "No" (e.g., "Maybe").
 Each question was posed such that a "Yes" response indicated a high degree of satisfaction.
-The responses to the first four questions are summarized in Table 3.
+The responses to the first four questions are summarized in Table 4 for the first year's workshops, and in Table 5 for the second year's workshops.

-The values in each cell of Table 3 represent an average of all the responses received from the course participants at the designated location for a common question.
+The values in each cell of Table 4 and Table 5 represent an average of all the responses received from the course participants at the designated location for a common question.
 With a couple of exceptions, the average response ranged from 1.4 to 1.7 for each location and question.

 Values in this range indicate a high level of satisfaction with the workshop content.
 One of the exceptions was at the Houston workshop.
 A couple of the participants at this location thought the material was a little too difficult to digest.
 The second exception was at the Laredo workshop.
 A few of the participants at this location thought that the TREAT software could be a little easier to use.
-The average response values listed in the last column of Table 3 indicate a generally high level of satisfaction with the workshop content.
+The same was true at both the Atlanta and Waco workshops during the second year.
+Also, the Waco workshop was held in a room that was too small for the number of attendees and other amenities were lacking (such as nearby restrooms), which explains some of the generally lower scores for that venue.
+The average response values listed in the last column of both Table 4 and Table 5 indicate a generally high level of satisfaction with the workshop content.

-Question Average Participant Response by Workshop Location Austin Corpus Christi Houston Laredo Dallas Average 1.
+Question Average Participant Response by Workshop Location 1 Austin Corpus Christi Houston Laredo Dallas Average 1.
 Did the course meet your expectations?
 1.4 1.4 1.7 1.5 1.4 1.4 2.
 Was the material presented at the correct level of difficulty?
 1.4 1.7 2.1 1.5 1.5 1.6 3.
 Was the topic of red-light treatment covered adequately?
 1.7 1.4 1.7 1.4 1.6 1.5 4.
 Was the TREAT software easy to use?
-1.6 1.4 1.6 2 1.5 1.5 Average: 1.5 1.5 1.8 1.6 1.5 1.5
+1.6 1.4 1.6 2.0 1.5 1.5 Average: 1.5 1.5 1.8 1.6 1.5 1.5

-Table 3.
-Participant Evaluation of Workshop Content.
+Table 4.
+First-Year Participant Evaluation of Workshop Content.